Arcane road rules that affect motorcyclists and vary from state to state are gradually being addressed with South Australia the latest to see reason.

-- Stretching their legs while riding; or
+- Stretching their legs while riding;

 - Standing up while moving.

-However, changes are starting to occur.
+However, changes are occurring.

 Over the past year, helmet laws have also become uniform with European-standard helmets now allowed, although there are still grey areas concerning tinted visors, and fitting cameras and Bluetooth intercoms.